GooFit/AmpGen/README.tex.md

 K(1)(1270)+{rho(770)0{pi+,pi-},K+}          2     1      0         2     0      0
 K(1)(1270)+{K*(892)0{K+,pi-},pi+}           0     1      0.1       0     0      0.1
 ```
-The production/decay couplings of the $K_1(1270)^+$ resonance are now defined in terms of the coupling to the $\rho(770)^0 K^+$ channel, which can be useful in making comparisons between different production modes of a resonance.
+The production/decay couplings of the @f$K_1(1270)^+@f$ resonance are now defined in terms of the coupling to the @f$\rho(770)^0 K^+@f$ channel, which can be useful in making comparisons between different production modes of a resonance.
 Additional care must be taken in such a case so as not to introduce redundant degrees of freedom.

 Configuration can be split over multiple files by the using _Import_ keyword, for example, to import the parameters for the parameters associated with the isoscalar K-matrix, the line
 ```
-Import \$AMPGENROOT/options/kMatrix.opt
+Import \@f$AMPGENROOT/options/kMatrix.opt
 ```

 can be added to options file.
 Multiple user configuration files can also be specified by including multiple files on the command line.